SHERNOF/sari-sari/README.md

    4a. utilize the Material UI for the responsiveness and UI components 4. create the rating component to define it conditionally

 5. Improve the ProductPage.jsx
+   Plans
    5a. display the image, details and action part by using the { desc } = params as reference 5b.
+Put the logic of displaying its existence (available or not available)

+   Execute
-Put the logic of displaying its existence (available or not available) 5c. use the same reducer from the <Home /> and modified it to suit for a single oprodcut display
+   5c. use similar reducer from the <Home /> and modified it to suit for a single prodcut display

    5d. create the BE api axios.get(`/api/products/desc/${desc}`) using ${desc} again as the reference